Stephenyeah/Information-security/h1-Organizing-Threath-modeling.md

 # Threat Model
-## Braiterman et al 2020: Threat modeling manifesto
+## X. Braiterman et al 2020: Threat modeling manifesto
 **What is a Threat Model, and What is the Process of Threat Modeling?**

 There are various methods, processes, and techniques for threat modeling, but they all share several common principles.